The Canadian: Route

 The Canadian enters Ontario and crosses the rugged Canadian Shield, where it has flag stops in many small communities that are primarily accessed by rail.
 Between Winnipeg and Capreol, passengers may request to be dropped off or picked up at any location.
 At Sudbury, the train stops at Sudbury Junction; a separate station in the city serves the Sudbury–White River line.
-The Canadian then turns south towards and reaches another section of CN–CPKC directiona running from Wanup to Parry Sound.
+The Canadian then turns south towards and reaches another section of CN–CPKC directional running from Wanup to Parry Sound.
 Eastbound trains use the CN Bala Subdivision, while westbound trains use the CPKC's Parry Sound Subdivision, which traverses the Parry Sound CPR Trestle.
 Through Parry Sound, all trains make use of separate stations depending on the direction of travel.

 From Bala, the train continues along CN trackage for approximately 40 km to Washago, its penultimate eastbound stop.
 The train travelled through and stopped at Barrie and Orillia via the Newmarket Subdivision until the section was abandoned in the 1990s.
-South of Gormley, the route is shared with GO Transit's Richmond Hill line commuter services, which uses separate stations.
+South of Bloomington, the route is shared with GO Transit's Richmond Hill line commuter services, which uses separate stations.
 The Canadian reaches Toronto and follows Don River for its final 10 km before terminating at Toronto Union Station.
 Westbound trains leave Union Station either from the east as it came in from (if turned around prior), or from the west via the Newmarket Subdivision, shared by GO Transit's Barrie line, until Snyder Diamond in Vaughan.
 At this point, the train backs up for about five minutes in order to connect with the York Subdivision.
 After that, the train heads eastbound towards Thornhill in western Markham to meet up with the Bala Subdivision at Doncaster Diamond and from there continue Northwest leaving the Greater Toronto Area towards Washago and eventually Vancouver.

 Ridership, funding, and fares

-In 2014, the train served 93,810 passengers receiving government support of $591 per entrained passenger or $0.50 per passenger mile.
+In 2025, the train served 76,285 passengers receiving government support of $685 per entrained passenger or $0.52 per passenger mile.
 Because the Canadian is used primarily by tourists, this funding has been the source of criticism.

 Via offers discounted/complimentary transportation for Canadian musicians willing to entertain passengers through their "Artists on Board" program.